chingweitseng/general-deep-image-completion/README.md

-# General Deep Image Completion
+# General Deep Image Completion with Lightweight cGANs
 These are the implementations and simple demo system of my bmvc'17 paper: General Deep Image Completion with Lightweight cGANs.
 The main goal of our paper is to build deep image completion models for recovering various corrupted images, including

 - General Image Completion